W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: From the free-field to -algebras

 \subsection{On the Virasoro vertex algebra}

-Before defining $W$-algebras associated to any simple and complex Lie algebra $\g$, we start by defining the Virasoro vertex algebra associated to the probabilistic free-field theory.
-We also make sense of the primary fields which in turn will allow to define the correlation functions, which are shown to coincide to their probabilistic definition.
-We also define the \textit{screening operators} of the free-field theory, which will prove to be crucial in order to define the $W$-algebra associated to any $\g$.
+Before considering $W$-algebras, we first define the Virasoro vertex algebra associated to the probabilistic free-field theory.
+We also introduce the primary fields, which are shown to coincide with their probabilistic definition, and of the \textit{screening operators}.

-\subsubsection{The Virasoro Vertex Algebra}
+\subsubsection{The Virasoro vertex algebra}

-We have constructed before two representations of the Heisenberg vertex algebras associated to the two chiralities of our field.
-As we now explain, these two vertex algebras define \textit{conformal} VOAs.
-For this purpose we define the \textit{conformal element} $w_+\in\V_+$ by setting
+The two representations of the Heisenberg vertex algebra constructed in the previous section actually define \textit{conformal} VOAs.
+Namely let

-It differs from the usual convention (by a normalization constant) made in the literature due to our convention on the commutation relations of the Heisenberg algebra.
-The extra exponential factor comes from the definition of the $\A_0$ operator to take into account the background charge $Q$.
-Then we have the following: \begin{proposition} The $\Z$-graded Vertex Algebra $\V_{+,\bm c}=\bigoplus_{n\geq0}\V_{+,\bm c}^{(n)}$ is a conformal Vertex Algebra with conformal vector $w_+\in\V_+^{(2)}$.
-Its central charge is given by $\bm c=r+6\ps{Q,Q}^2$. \end{proposition} \begin{proof} This corresponds to the usual construction of the Virasoro Vertex Algebra from the Heisenberg one, see \textit{e.g.}~\cite[Section 2.5.9]{FBZ}. \end{proof} The corresponding Vertex Operator is of fundamental importance since it corresponds to the \textit{stress-energy tensor} of the theory.
-It is defined by
+be the \textit{conformal element}\footnote{It differs from the usual convention (by a normalization constant) made in the literature due to our convention on the commutation relations of the Heisenberg algebra.
+The extra exponential factor comes from the definition of the $\A_0$ operator to take into account the background charge $Q$.}.
+Then we have the following: \begin{proposition} The $\Z$-graded vertex algebra $\V_{+,\bm c}=\bigoplus_{n\geq0}\V_{+,\bm c}^{(n)}$ is a conformal vertex algebra with conformal vector $w_+\in\V_+^{(2)}$.
+Its central charge is given by $\bm c=r+6\ps{Q,Q}^2$. \end{proposition} \begin{proof} This corresponds to the usual construction of the Virasoro vertex algebra from the Heisenberg one, see \textit{e.g.}~\cite[Section 2.5.9]{FBZ}. \end{proof} The corresponding Vertex Operator is the \textit{stress-energy tensor} of the theory, defined by

-where the modes of $\L(z)$ satisfy the commutation relations of the Virasoro algebra with central charge $\bm c$:
+where the $(\L_n)_{n\in\Z}$ satisfy the commutation relations of a Virasoro algebra with central charge $\bm c$: